 Section 52 e.
-A decision on a request for an administrative review by the Norwegian Industrial Property Office may be appealed against to the Board of Appeal by the party against whom the decision of the Norwegian Industrial Property Office has gone.
-The appeal must have been received by the Norwegian Industrial Property Office within two months from the date on which notification of the decision was sent to the party in question.
+A decision on a request for an administrative review by the Norwegian Industrial Property Office may be appealed against to the the Board of Appeal by the party against whom the decision of the Norwegian Industrial Property Office has gone.
+The appeal must have been received by the a. the appellant's name and address;

+Norwegian Industrial Property Office within two months from the date on which notification of the decision was sent to the party in question.
 A prescribed fee shall be paid.
 In the event of any failure to pay said fee, the appeal will not be heard.